Multifamily Finance

 DateDescription

-January 2026CHFA will announce projects selected to receive Consessionary Debt funds.
+July 2026CHFA will announce projects selected to receive Concessionary Debt funds

 The wood framing of a multifamily building under construction.